 How to get to Kep

 From Phnom Penh to Kep is an approximately 3.5-hour drive southwest.
 The most affordable way to travel is by bus.
 You can book your tickets here, and ride with reliable companies such as Mekong Express and Giant Ibis with several trips daily.
-For a more comfortable ride, especially if you are traveling in a group, book a private taxi and split the cost between family and friends.
+For a more comfortable ride, especially if you are travelling in a group, book a private taxi and split the cost between family and friends.

 What to do in Kep

 Kep used to be filled with mansions, but during the purge of foreigners and secular cultural influence, many were burned and destroyed.
 It has since been rebuilt as a resort town, with prices higher than Kampot but much more robust and modern accommodations.
-Great deals can be found on places to stay on Agoda, so after you book your bus trip into town peruse the many various hideaways.
+Great deals can be found on places to stay on Agoda.
+So after you book your bus trip into town peruse the many various hideaways.